huijing/slides/37-code-2018/README.md

 I first got the idea of comparing CSS to a sports team some time last year, when I started experimenting and building layouts with Grid.
 Because I found that, as powerful as Grid was on its own, it worked even better with complementary properties like Flexbox and object-fit, for example.

-To me, CSS as a holistic technology.
-Yes, you definitely can use properties in isolation, but the full power of CSS shines through when properties are used in combination.
+To me, CSS is a holistic technology.
+Sure, you can use properties in isolation, but the full power of CSS shines through when properties are used in combination.

-I'm not sure how many sports fans are in the audience today, but this talk is pretty similar to a scouting report, featuring properties that are integral to doing layout on the web, and how they can work really well together to handle certain situations.
+I'm not sure how many sports fans are in the audience today, but this talk is pretty similar to a scouting report, featuring properties that are very useful for doing layout on the web, and how they can work really well together to handle certain situations.

 ## On pushing the boundaries of web design